guolisuccess-web/PreheatDriftMOS/README.md

 GasDetect
 Note: Ensure that the raw data path inside GasDetect.m points to the correct location where you unzipped the dataset.

-3. File Selection Utilities
-To handle large datasets with complex naming conventions (e.g., Gas_A_Conc_100ppm_Preheat_12h.txt), this repository provides two utility functions:

-SelectFilesByLeftRightText: Matches files starting and ending with specific strings.

-SelectFilesByRegExp: Uses regex patterns for advanced filtering.

-📊 Dataset Availability
+## 📊 Dataset Availability
-The raw experimental data used in this study, including the full voltage/resistance profiles for different preheating times, is hosted on IEEE DataPort.
+The raw experimental data used in this study, including the full conductance profiles for different preheating times, is hosted on IEEE DataPort.

-Dataset Name: MOS Gas Sensor Dataset under STM with Varying Preheating Times
+Dataset Name: MOS Gas Sensor Responses under Sinusoidal Temperature Modulation with Multiple Preheating Durations

-Access Link: Click here to view on IEEE DataPort (Please update this link)
+Access Link: Click here to view on IEEE DataPort (https://ieee-dataport.org/documents/mos-gas-sensor-responses-under-sinusoidal-temperature-modulation-multiple-preheating)

-The mat/ folder in this repository contains pre-processed feature matrices to facilitate quick reproduction of the results without re-processing the raw signals.
+The .mat folder in this repository contains pre-processed feature matrices to facilitate quick reproduction of the results without re-processing the raw signals.

-📝 Citation
+## 📝 Citation
 If you use this code or the dataset in your research, please cite our paper:

 Plain Text:

-[Author Names].
-"Mitigating Baseline Drift in Sinusoidal Temperature Modulated MOS Gas Sensors via Adaptive Feature Extraction."
-Journal Name, vol. XX, no. XX, pp. 1-10, 202X.
+[Lihua Guo,Zhengqiao Zhao,Jingdong Chen,Jacob Benesty].
+"A Phase-Based Feature for Gas Detection Under Unstable Preheating Condition for E-Noses."
+IEEE SPL, under review.

-📧 Contact
+## 📧 Contact
 For questions regarding the code or dataset, please open an issue in this repository or contact the author directly:

 Email: [guolihua@mail.nwpu.edu.cn]